piotrsuchy/flight-optimisation/README.md

 - fleet
 - demand - passengers wanting to fly from one place to another

-## DATABASE abbreviations

-The "tra_meas" abbreviations are related to different measurements of passenger traffic:

-CAF_PAS: This refers to the "Capacity" in terms of "Passengers".
-It might indicate the total number of seats available on all flights.

-CAF_PAS_ARR: This refers to the "Capacity" in terms of "Passengers Arriving".
-It might indicate the total number of seats available on all arriving flights.

-CAF_PAS_DEP: This refers to the "Capacity" in terms of "Passengers Departing".
-It might indicate the total number of seats available on all departing flights.

-PAS_BRD: This refers to "Passengers Boarded".
-It might indicate the total number of passengers who boarded flights.

-PAS_BRD_ARR: This refers to "Passengers Boarded Arriving".
-It might indicate the total number of passengers who boarded and arrived at the destination.

-PAS_BRD_DEP: This refers to "Passengers Boarded Departing".
-It might indicate the total number of passengers who boarded and departed from the origin.

-PAS_CRD: This refers to "Passengers Carried".
-It might indicate the total number of passengers carried on all flights.

-PAS_CRD_ARR: This refers to "Passengers Carried Arriving".
-It might indicate the total number of passengers carried on all arriving flights.

-PAS_CRD_DEP: This refers to "Passengers Carried Departing".
-It might indicate the total number of passengers carried on all departing flights.

 ## Notes

 - From Airlines' Crew Pairing Optimization: A Brief Review - Xugang Ye - John Hopkins University, 2007: